hluk/copyq-commands/README.md

 ## [Play Sound when Copying to Clipboard - Windows](commands/play-sound-when-copying-to-clipboard-windows.ini)

-Following command will play an audio file whenever something is copied clipboard.
+Plays a user-specified audio file whenever something is copied to the clipboard.
+If native notifications are enabled, this adds to their associated sound rather than replacing it.

 ## [Preview Image Files](commands/preview-image-files.ini)